-Can You Get Life Insurance With Health Problems?
+Can You Get Life Insurance With Medical Conditions?

 If your health is impaired, you will probably have to pay a higher premium for life insurance with medical conditions.
 Generally speaking, impaired risk is when your insurability is below the standard of risk on which the life insurance coverage you want is based.
 Usually, your insurability is low because of a health problem, but impaired risk can also be a result of non-health related risks like skydiving or a job in a coal mine.

 Here, we will be addressing the many health issues that confront people as they navigate the life insurance marketplace in search of security for their family’s financial future and the peace of mind that the life they are building for their family will always be there.

 When a life insurance company underwrites or evaluates you they are contemplating the risk of having to pay a claim on your policy in the event of your death.
 Anything that might contribute to an increased chance that you will die earlier than would normally be expected increases the life insurance company’s risk.

 Your risk is “impaired.”
 Often this means higher premiums.
 But not always, or at least not so much higher that a quality policy is unattainable.
 You may be surprised and we can help you find the right policy.

 When a life insurance company has finished underwriting your risk, they place you into a risk category.
 These categories differ slightly from company to company, but generally range from the very best risk at “preferred plus” to “standard.”